NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 However I have seen some code online where 3D Kernels are used in a 2D Setting and it seems to work, so maybe I will try and use them at some point for comparison.

+Ok Curve-ball alert : He wants us to use the 3D Kernels in a 2D solver "because the mark scheme says so and I don't have any control over it blah blah", despite the fact the original author of the SPH paper he gave us was an author on the later paper that derives the kernels specifically for a 2D solver.
+I think they will work, but honestly so stupid.
+So I will now show the 3D versions and their respective gradient and Laplacians.

 ##### Poly6 Kernel :

 ###### Poly6 Function :